botswana-harvard/edc-rule-groups/README.md

             app_label = 'edc_example'
             source_model = 'CrfTransport'

+Note that `CrfTransport` is a `crf` model in the Edc.
+That is, it has a `foreign key` to the visit model.
+Internally the query will be constructed like this:

+    CrfTansport.objects.get(visit__subject_identifier=subject_identifier)  # where "visit" is the name of the visit model attr

-#### Rule Predicates
+#### More Complex Rule Predicates

-There are two provided classes for the `predicate`, `P` and `PF`.
-With `P` you can make rule predicates like those above.
+There are two provided classes for the rule `predicate`, `P` and `PF`.
+With `P` you can make simple rule predicates like those above.
 All standard opertors can be used.
 For example:

     predicate = P('gender', 'eq', 'MALE')
     predicate = P('referral_datetime', 'is not', None)
     predicate = P('age', '<=', 64)

-If the logic is a bit more complicated, the `PF` class allows you to pass a `lambda` function directly:
+If the logic needs to a bit more complicated, the `PF` class allows you to pass a `lambda` function directly:

     predicate = PF('age', lambda x: True if x >= 18 and x <= 64 else False)

-If the logic is too complicated for a simple lambda, you can just pass a function.
-When writing your function just remember that the `predicate` must always evaluate to True or False.
+If the logic needs to be more complicated than is recommended for a simple lambda, you can just pass a function.
+When writing your function just remember that the rule `predicate` must always evaluate to True or False.

     def my_func(visit, registered_subject, source_obj, source_qs):
         if source_obj.married and registered_subject.gender == FEMALE: